axol-io/ansible-ephemery/scripts/testing/README.md

+# testing

+Scripts for testing Ephemery nodes and validators.

+## Available Scripts

+*(Scripts will be listed automatically as they are added)*

+## Usage

+See individual script files for detailed usage instructions.

 # Ephemery Testing Framework

 This directory contains the testing framework for the Ephemery project.
 The framework includes various test categories to ensure all aspects of the system function correctly.